- Take-Home Exam Schedule

 - Fall 2021 full period take-home exams are available on THES from October 22 - October 29.

 All take-home exams are administered through THES (Take-Home Examination System).
 All students must use THES to complete their take-home exams.
 No hard copies of exams will be made available.

 At the appropriate time, using any computer with Internet access, you will begin by downloading the exam (in PDF format) from a designated server.
-You will end your exam by uploading your answers to the same server as written in a word processing document (please see the THES guide for acceptable document formats).
+You will end your exam by uploading your answers to the same server as written in a word processing document (please see the Using THES page for acceptable document formats).
 The server will note the time that you download the exam and the time that you upload your answers.
 Note: Unlike with in-class exams, the clock begins to run on your take- home exam as soon as your THES PDF has been downloaded.

 Students must complete a take-home exam within the number of hours designated for that exam.
 For fixed-schedule take-home exams, once a student downloads the exam from THES the clock starts ticking and the student must use consecutive hours to complete the exam.

 Regardless of when a student starts the exam:

 - he or she may not exceed the number of hours designated by the faculty member for the exam and

 - may not continue the exam beyond the specified THES window of time.
 After you have uploaded your answer file, you will be required to review and verify the uploaded file.

 NOTE: If you encounter difficulties uploading there is a built-in ten minute grace period.
 All late exams will be so marked.
 The grace period should be used EXCLUSIVELY for upload difficulties.
 You are prohibited from working on your exam answer during the grace period.
 There are two types of take-home exams, full period take-home exams (available to students during the entire exam period) and fixed-schedule take-home exams (must be taken on the day and time scheduled by the Office of Academic Services).